JM233333/data-structure-visualizer/README.md

 - Fix BUG : Mistake of reconstructing process of VisualizedBST.

+- Fix BUG : Mistake of build functionality of batch-processing.

 - Refactors the implementation of MethodTrigger.

 - Update : Supports global visual pointers for VDS.